jklust/gamdpy/README.md

 - [ ] Charge (Water, SPCflexible), Jesper et al.
 - [X] Remove NVE_Toxvaerd Nick
 - [ ] Decide status of tools.save_configuration.py (is it necessary? move to Configuration.py ?)
 Lorenzo
-- [ ] Include support for different types in CalculatorStructureFactor
+- [ ] Include support for different types in CalculatorStructureFactor, Ulf
 - [ ] More robust procedure for zeroing the forces (right now done by neighbor list and requires that there be exactly one pair potential present), Thomas
-- [ ] Remove imports of rumdpy inside rumdpy modules, Lorenzo(?)
+- [ ] Remove imports of rumdpy inside rumdpy modules, Lorenzo
 - [ ] Stress calculation for bonds.
-Perhaps warning not included for angles, dihedrals
+Perhaps warning not included for angles, dihedrals, Nick/Jesper
-- [ ] Molecular stress
+- [ ] Molecular stress, Jesper/Nick
 - [ ] Decide status of gravity interaction, should it be included in planar_interactions, Thomas

 ## TODO, long term:
 - [ ] Constraints
-- [ ] EAM metallic potentials
+- [ ] EAM metallic potentials, Nick
 - [ ] Use sympy to differentiate pair-potentials.
 Was implemented but a factor of 2 slower, are float64's sneaking in?
 - [ ] Add CPU support (can it be done as a decorator?)
 - [ ] Thermostat on subsets of particles